Acccent/cosmogram/src/_posts/on-weapon-degradability-and-universal-truths.md

 ---
 title: On weapon degradability and universal truths
-description: A discussion on how we discuss about game designs, in the context of the recent hubbub around weapon degradation in BotW.
+description: We often discuss game designs in too limiting terms – and the most recent example was the recent hubbub around weapon degradation in BotW.
+So let's deconstruct that.
 date: 2021-06-24T14:00:05.690Z
 tags:
   - post